BrunoScholles98/Framework-for-Objective-Visual-Quality-Assessment-FOVQA/README.md

 <a name="desc"></a>
 # Description

 This is a Quality Assessment Framework that provides researchers with the flexibility, consistency, and scalability they need to evaluate and compare quality metrics, promoting the reproducibility of results.
-It currently has 11 visual quality metrics that use 3 different libraries: Scikit-video, FFmpeg toolkit, and PyMetrikz
+It currently has 11 visual quality metrics that use 3 different libraries: Scikit-video, FFmpeg toolkit, and PyMetrikz.

 <a name="lic"></a>
 # License